name-is-cipher/name-is-cipher/README.md

 - Analog at birth, digital by design.
 - I always learn from mistakes of others who take my advice.
 So my advice is, dont take any advice from me.

-And by the way don’t follow me because I don’t even know where I’m going
+And by the way don’t follow me because I don’t even know where I’m going ..
-But you can contat me ->
+But you can contact me ->

 Mail: aravindswami135@gmail.com
 Instagram: name_is_cipher
 FaceBook: name.is.cipher